Kapcash/Sortify/README.md

 - Display all unsorted tracks
 - Auto add sorted tracks to personal library
 - List all subscribed artists and new tracks from them
+- Unsave a track and remove it to all personal playlists
 - Make coffee and mow the lawn

 ## Project setup